Co-lexicographically Ordering Automata and Regular Languages -- Part I: Width-aware Encodings and Indexes for Regular Languages

-Let us define a representation of a an automaton that is a generalization of the well-known \emph{Burrows-Wheeler transform} (BWT) of a string \cite{burrows1994block}.
+Let us define a representation of an automaton that is a generalization of the well-known \emph{Burrows-Wheeler transform} (BWT) of a string \cite{burrows1994block}.
 We call this generalization the \emph{automaton Burrows-Wheeler transform} (aBWT) and, just like the BWT of a string is an encoding of the string (that is, distinct strings have distinct BWTs), we will show that the aBWT of a DFA is an encoding of the DFA.
-We will also see that, on NFAs, the aBWT allows to reconstruct the accepted language and to efficiently solve the string matching problem (Problem \ref{problem:indexing}), but in general it is not an encoding since it is not sufficient to reconstruct the NFAs topology.
-A variant, using slightly more space and encoding NFAs, will be presented in the companion paper \cite{DBLP:journals/corr/abs-2102-06798}.
+We will also see that, on NFAs, the aBWT allow us to reconstruct the accepted language and to efficiently solve the string matching problem (Problem \ref{problem:indexing}), but in general it is not an encoding since it is not sufficient to reconstruct the NFA's topology.
+A variant, using slightly more space and encoding NFAs, will be presented in Section \ref{sec:aaBWT}.

 \definecolor{gr1}{rgb}{0.78, 0.78, 0.78} \definecolor{gr2}{rgb}{0.9, 0.9, 0.9}

 \newcolumntype{P}[1]{>{ \arraybackslash}p{#1}} \newcolumntype{A}[1]{>{ \arraybackslash\columncolor{gr1}}p{#1}} \newcolumntype{B}[1]{>{ \arraybackslash\columncolor{gr2}}p{#1}}